Horizons-Games/Axolotl-Engine/README.md

 - Add a proportional controller to a Rigidbody.

 **Particle systems**
-- Create a particle system and edit its properties (color, number of particles).
+- Create a particle system and edit its properties (color, color gradient, number of particles, duration, lifespan, size, rotation, gravity).
+- Add an emitter, select an emitter shape and customize properties (radius, angle).

 **Audio**
 - Create and configure audio sources